 Big Data is not a single component, as accumulating information is easy in today’s time and technology.
 Big Data is a combination of Data Management Technologies that have evolved over time.
 When organizations talk about Big Data they mean, To Store, Manage, and Manipulate, humungous amounts of structured and unstructured data at the right speed and the right time to get the right insights.

 And thus Business Analytics or Big Data Analytics gains importance.
 It is business analytics that makes it possible for organizations to connect to their data, and use it effectively to identify new opportunities.
 This further leads to a better business environment, where you can make informed decisions, create an efficient operations environment, gain higher profits, and acquire happy customers.

 Companies using Big Data Analytics gain value by…….

 - Cost Reduction, Cloud-Based Analytics, Hadoop, and similar technologies can not only bring down the cost of storing large amounts of data but at the same time they can bring about more ways of doing business.

-- Quicker Decision making, with the availability of in-memory analytics, and to add to that the ability to analyse the new sources of data, businesses can analyse real-time data, and make immediate decisions based on what they have learnt.
+- Quicker Decision making, with the availability of in-memory analytics, and to add to that the ability to analyze the new sources of data, businesses can analyze real-time data, and make immediate decisions based on what they have learned.

-- Segmented Products and Services, the power of analytics is that it can gauge customer needs so that organisations can create product catering to specific needs of the said customers.
+- Segmented Products and Services, the power of analytics is that it can gauge customer needs so that organizations can create products catering to the specific needs of the said customers.

-The only pitfall that organisations applying big data analytics initiatives need to be alert on, is the lack of internal analytics skills and the high cost of hiring experienced data scientist and data engineers to bridge the gap.
-If you are a fresher looking at career opportunities, with interest in data analytics, then getting yourself trained in techniques of Big Data Analytics, will be a fantastic career choice.
+The only pitfall that organizations applying big data analytics initiatives need to be alert to, is the lack of internal analytics skills and the high cost of hiring experienced data scientists and data engineers to bridge the gap.
+If you are a fresher looking at career opportunities, with an interest in data analytics, then getting yourself trained in techniques of Big Data Analytics, will be a fantastic career choice.